Size in bytes of PageSeeder documents.

-However, when uploading documents, although there are no hard and fast rules for the ideal file size, following the recommendations below will ensure that your documents will be processable smoothly in different contexts.
+However, when uploading documents, although there are no hard and fast rules for the ideal file size, following the recommendations below will ensure that documents will be smoothly processable in different contexts.

 - indentation and comments increase the file size but have little real impact in terms of processing;

-- markup density has a greater impact on processing especially when the content is processed as a tree structure, in other words, it is easier to process mostly content that is mostly plain text.
+- markup density has a greater impact on processing, especially when the content is processed as a tree structure, in other words, it is easier to process content that is mostly plain text.

 PSML file size